 Each city has its own unique, distinctive features that make it worth visiting but, as with any country, there are always some that should be higher on your list than others – especially if you’re not visiting for very long.
-From the white sand beaches and cobbled streets, there’s a lot that Cuba has to offer, which is why we’ve rounded up the best of the best town and cities that you absolutely cannot miss.
+From the white sand beaches and cobbled streets, there’s a lot that Cuba has to offer, which is why we’ve put together this list of cities in Cuba that you absolutely cannot miss.

 Havana & Western Cuba

-Everyone’s heard of Havana, and the likelihood is, if you’re travelling there it’s going to be your first stop.
+Havana is one of the most famous cities in Cuba, and the likelihood is, if you’re travelling there it’s going to be your first stop.
 And it should be because it’s great, just make sure you don’t get stuck here because there is so much more of Cuba to see and experience.
 Having said that, if you want a lot of history, a lot of culture, and a great nightlife all in one handy place, then Havana is the place to go.
 Soak up the colonial architecture, test out a few too many daiquiris, and then learn all about the revolution in the Museo de la Revolucion.